-Most of us have a lot to be thankful for.
-It would be nice to hold a Thanksgiving star party, where astronomers could rattle off their own special reasons to be grateful.
+It would be nice to hold a Thanksgiving star party, where we astronomers could rattle off their own special reasons to be thankful.
 I’ll go first.

 - I’m thankful that at star parties, nobody plays music through the loudspeakers.
 Problem, of course, is different tastes.
 I think rap music should never be played when the Milky Way is out, but you may think Saturn looks better accompanied by hip-hop.